jtarrio/pascual/manual/chapter2.md

 Before we try to write our first program in Pascal, we need to set up our development environment.
 Follow the instructions in [chapter 1](chapter1.md) to download and build Pascual.
 Afterwards, you can write your programs in the `pascual` or `pascual-main` directory and use the `dist/pascualc` command to compile them.

+## Pascal and Pascual

+This chapter shows you how to program in the Pascal programming language using the Pascual compiler.

+Let me explain.

+The Pascal language is a set of rules on how to write and organize a program.
+It tells you how to write a number, how to write a character string, how to write an assignment statement, a conditional statement, etc. When you write a program following those rules, we say that this program was written in the Pascal language.

+A Pascal compiler is a program.
+It takes a program written in the Pascal language and converts it into a form that is executable by the computer.

+There are many Pascal compilers, and they all work slightly differently from each other.
+Computers have changed and evolved a lot since the rules for the Pascal language were written, and different compilers adopted slightly different rules to write programs for the new things computers can do.
+However, there is a "core" Pascal language that most (if not all) compilers agree on.

+Pascual is a Pascal compiler, and of course it has its own quirks.

+So, in this chapter, when I talk about "Pascal", I refer to the Pascal language, especially to the parts that most compilers agree on.
+When I talk about "Pascual", I refer to the Pascual compiler, or to the parts of the language that are specific to Pascual.

 ## Writing the first program

 Traditionally, when a programmer wants to try out a language, they write a program that prints out the text "Hello world"; let's do exactly that!